Online Fundraising

-Fundraising has always been at the heart of nonprofit missions because you need to raise money in order to launch and maintain the programming that helps you work toward that mission.
-However, fundraising itself has evolved over the years—once primarily reliant on in-person and mailed-in contributions, it now focuses heavily on online giving.
+Fundraising has always been at the heart of nonprofit work because you need to raise money to launch and maintain the programming that helps you work toward your mission.
+However, fundraising itself has evolved over the years—after years of reliance on in-person and mailed-in contributions, online fundraising is becoming increasingly popular.

 But how does online fundraising work?
-In this guide, we’ll take a deep dive into the subject, covering what it is, how it fits into development planning, and ideas that your organization can leverage to amplify your online fundraising presence.
-Let’s get started with the basics:
+In this guide, we’ll take a deep dive into the subject, covering what it is, how it fits into strategic planning and top online fundraising ideas that your organization can leverage to increase revenue.
+Here’s what we’ll cover:

 What is online fundraising?

-Online fundraising is a way for nonprofits to raise money using internet-powered platforms.
+Online fundraising is simply the strategies and platforms nonprofits use to raise money via the internet.
 Fundraising online allows organizations to expand their reach and offers endless opportunities for raising money.

 Because the internet increases connectivity across a larger geographic area, online fundraising creates new opportunities for nonprofits to garner support for their missions from supporters around the world.